psocha/psocha.github.io/_posts/2019-02-24-intermediate-developers.md

 However, looking back, I can tell that I'm a much better engineer now than I was a year ago.
 There hadn't been any moments when something "clicked" inside me and I suddenly started performing at a higher level.
-Instead, my habits and my unconscious thought processes incrementally evolved and improved over time as I gained experience and learned from past frustrations.
+Instead, my habits and my unconscious thought processes incrementally evolved over time as I gained experience and learned from past frustrations.
 I am no longer the newest programmer on my team and I have also had the chance to watch other new developers experience a similar growth trajectory.

 So what does it mean to be a mid-tier developer?